IMDC/webmoti-react/README.md

 Both raspberry pi boards automatically join the twilio room when they're booted using a js script (standalone-join/main.js).

+The prof laptop also uses this script to make it easier to setup.
+If the prof laptop is no longer used, please remove the `.env` file located at `C:\Users\IMDC\Desktop\WebMoti\.env` to ensure that the API keys are not exposed.

 ### Webmoti URL server

 The raspberry pi boards are able to always know the latest url and password by